Cal State LA Health Insurance Policy

-To purchase health insurance, visit the Relation Insurance website.
+To purchase health insurance, visit the JCB Insurance Solution, a Gallagher Company.
 The International Office will receive an email notification after your purchase, so there is no additional need to contact our office.
 Please allow 2-3 business days to waive the registration hold from your student account.

-Students on a government scholarship which provides compatible insurance coverage as a partnership is exempt from this requirement.
-Please email a copy of the scholarship letter that includes reference to your health insurance to Soledad Hernandez: firstname.lastname@example.org.
+Students on a government scholarship that provides compatible insurance coverage as a partnership are exempt from this requirement.
+Please email a copy of the scholarship letter that includes a reference to your health insurance to Nicole Rosales-Holguin.

 Cal State LA Student Health Center